alexkalisz/Mindful-Living/README.md

 The codes to create this project were taken from Love Running project

 ### Media
-- The images were downloaded from Tripadvisor and Pexels
+- The images used are Open Source images